A Better Today Recovery Services Press & Media in the Community

 Treatment Options at ABTRS: Equine Therapy

-A Better Today Recovery Services is interested in evidence-based treatments.
+A Better Today Recovery Services’ network is interested in evidence-based treatments.
 But what does that mean?
-It means that ABTRS only offers therapies that are proven to work.
-One of our most effective methods of treatment is Equine Therapy.
+It means that the network of addiction treatment centers only offers therapies that are proven to work.
+One of the most effective methods of treatment is Equine Therapy.
 Equine therapy is an effective method of treatment that helps people heal and recover from all sorts of mental and emotional issues.
 Horses reflect the emotions of humans and respond to different people in different ways.
 By observing how a person handles and cares for a horse, a trained therapist can gain insights that otherwise may have not been discovered.
-ABTRS is proud to offer this form of therapy and spoke to Good Morning AZ about our Equine Therapy program and why we believe in it.

 ABTRS Feed the Homeless Event